An anonymous donor pledges $3.8 million to revive the Lake Matoaka Amphitheatre's Glory Days after it has been idle for almost a generation.

 2004, May 16

-Jon Stewart, a member of the Class of 1984 and host and executive producer of Comedy Central's wry newscast "The Daily Show with Jon Stewart", returned to his alma mater with some serious advice for the 2004 graduates of William and Mary.
-Roughly 13,000 people packed William and Mary Hall to see Stewart receive an honorary doctor of arts degree during Commencement ceremonies.
+Jon Stewart, a member of the Class of 1984 and host and executive producer of Comedy Central's wry newscast "The Daily Show with Jon Stewart", returned to his alma mater with some serious advice for the 2004 graduates of William & Mary.
+Roughly 13,000 people packed William & Mary Hall to see Stewart receive an honorary doctor of arts degree during Commencement ceremonies.

 2004, June 18

-President Timothy J. Sullivan announced that he would resign the presidency of the College of William and Mary on June 30, 2005.
-Rector Susan Aheron Magill praised Sullivan for transforming William and Mary from a "strong Virginia college into a world-class university."
+President Timothy J. Sullivan announced that he would resign the presidency of William & Mary on June 30, 2005.
+Rector Susan Aheron Magill praised Sullivan for transforming William & Mary from a "strong Virginia college into a world-class university."

 2005, March 14

-Rector Susan Aheron Magill names Dean and Burton Craige Professor of the Law School of the University of North Carolina at Chapel Hill Gene R. Nichol the 26th president of the College of William and Mary effective July 1, 2005.
+Rector Susan Aheron Magill names Dean and Burton Craige Professor of the Law School of the University of North Carolina at Chapel Hill Gene R. Nichol the 26th president of William & Mary effective July 1, 2005.

 2005, October 4

-Former U.S. Supreme Court Justice Sandra Day O'Connor is named the 23rd Chancellor of the College.
+Former U.S. Supreme Court Justice Sandra Day O'Connor is named the 23rd Chancellor of the university.
 Justice O'Connor succeeds former U.S. Secretary of State Henry Kissinger in the post.

 2006, April 21

-Michael K. Powell, former chairman of the Federal Communications Commission and a member of the Class of 1985, is elected Rector of the College of William and Mary.
-Powell is the first African American to serve in the post in the College's history.
+Michael K. Powell, former chairman of the Federal Communications Commission and a member of the Class of 1985, is elected Rector of William & Mary.
+Powell is the first African American to serve in the post in the university's history.

 2006, May 14

-Archbishop Desmond Tutu delivers the 2006 commencement address at the College.
+Archbishop Desmond Tutu delivers the 2006 commencement address at the university.

 2007, May 4

-More than 6,000 students, faculty, staff, alumni and members of the public gathered at the College of William and Mary's Wren Yard to welcome Her Majesty, Queen Elizabeth on her visit to Virginia.
-The visit marks 50 years since Her Majesty last came to the College.
+More than 6,000 students, faculty, staff, alumni and members of the public gathered at William & Mary's Wren Yard to welcome Her Majesty, Queen Elizabeth on her visit to Virginia.
+The visit marks 50 years since Her Majesty last came to the university.

 2007, May 20

-U.S. Secretary of Defense Robert M. Gates, a member of the Class of 1965, delivers the 2007 commencement address at the College.
+U.S. Secretary of Defense Robert M. Gates, a member of the Class of 1965, delivers the 2007 commencement address at the university.

 2007, July 1